 - 1. Time out at break times and lunchtimes

 - 2. Alternative roles given during lunch such as supporting the tidying of the lunch hall

-- 3. Therapeutic Intervention such as Strive sessions, peer support
+- 3. Therapeutic Intervention such as Thrive/ELSA sessions, trusted peer support

 - 4. Fixed term exclusion at lunchtimes

 - 5. Fixed term exclusion during the school day

 - 6. Part-time timetable

 - 7. Managed move

 - 8. Permanent exclusion